-- With Thales for the theses of Konstantinos Varelas and Paul Dufossé (DGA-CIFRE theses) related to the design of radars (shape optimization of the wave form).
-They investigate more specifically the development of large-scale variants of CMA-ES and constrained-handling for CMA-ES, respectively. - With Storengy, a subsidiary of the ENGIE group, specialized in gas storage for the theses of Cheikh Touré and Mohamed Gharafi.
+• With Thales for the theses of Konstantinos Varelas, Paul Dufossé, and Tristan Marty (DGA-CIFRE theses).
+They investigate more specifically the development of large-scale variants of CMA-ES, constrained-handling for CMA-ES, and the handling of discrete variables within CMA-ES respectively.

+• With Storengy, a subsidiary of the ENGIE group, specialized in gas storage for the theses of Cheikh Touré and Mohamed Gharafi.
 Different multiobjective applications are considered in this context but the primary motivation of Storengy is to get at their disposal a better multiobjective variant of CMA-ES which is the main objective of the developments within the theses.